tfausak/tfausak.github.io/_posts/2011-10-29-how-i-built-my-logo-with-css.md

 I'm a big fan of [Jon Tan][1]'s [text logo][2].
 When I was designing this site, I knew I wanted something similar.

-The actual design comes from a doodle, drawn a few years ago.
+The actual design comes from a doodle I drew a few years ago.
 It looks a little bit like a lightning bolt and conveniently combines my initials.
 It has a simple shape and can be rendered easily with any number of colors.
-It was settled: that was to be my logo.
+It was a no-brainer to choose as my logo.

-On to the more interesting problem of rendering it.
+Rendering it was a more interesting problem.
 My options were: a raster image, like PNG; a vector image, like SVG; or some type of HTML, CSS, and/or JS trickery.

 A raster image is the most traditional solution, but it's problematic because it doesn't scale.
 Changing the text size makes the browser